PyTables/PyTables/README.txt

         python test_types.py -v

-   If there is some test that does not pass, please, run the failing test module with all verbosity enabled (use the flags ``-v`` or ``verbose``), and send the output back to us.
+   If there is some test that does not pass, please run the failing test module with all verbosity enabled (use the flags ``-v`` or ``verbose``), and send the output back to us.